microsoft/vscode-docs/docs/editor/artificial-intelligence.md

 When developing a project or learning something new, it can be a big help to get AI assistance on your questions, big or small.
 Copilot enables an interactive Chat experience that understands the context of your code, workspace, extensions, settings, and more.

-Once you've signed up and been granted access to Copilot chat through the [chat waitlist](https://github.com/github-copilot/chat_waitlist_signup/join), install the [GitHub Copilot Nightly extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-nightly) in [VS Code Insiders](https://code.visualstudio.com/insiders/).
+Once you've signed up and been granted access to Copilot chat through the [chat waitlist](https://github.com/github-copilot/chat_waitlist_signup/join), install the [GitHub Copilot Nightly extension](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot-nightly) in VS Code.
 You'll be presented a new GitHub Copilot chat view in the Activity Bar:

 ![Copilot view in VS Code Activity Bar](images/artificial-intelligence/copilot-view.png)